Summer Meals for London Kids

 Devoted volunteer co-ordinator is responsible for our volunteers, assigning them their different roles , and ensuring that everything is run well.

 The manager of the project has a level 4 accreditation in 'Management in Catering' and trains all volunteers to achieve Level 2 Food Hygiene & Safety.

 Without Hot Line Meals delicious food, I wouldn't get a hot meal.
-My mother is much too busy with sick Susan.
+My mother is much too busy with my unwell sister.